ravenleeblack/Elle_OS/README.md

 # Elle_OS

-I just created this one.
-It has a stage bootloader that loads the kernel named core.
-Its does not have a file system.
-I use the link.ld to handle loading the bootloader stages, the core, and handle the stack.
+ Elle has a 2 stage bootloader that loads the kernel named core.
+I use a link.ld script instead of the file system in the booting process.
+The link.ld handle loading the bootloader stages, the core, and handle the stack.